-While the term Eastside in Los Angeles is often loosely used to refer to any neighborhood that basically doesn’t touch the ocean, historically speaking the term is reserved for the communities directly east of the Los Angeles River that runs alongside Downtown.
+While the term “Eastside” is often used to reference any Los Angeles neighborhood that doesn’t touch the ocean, historically speaking, it is reserved for the communities directly east of the Los Angeles River that runs alongside Downtown.
 The area is home to countless vibrant and historic neighborhoods including Lincoln Heights, El Sereno, Boyle Heights, City Terrace, and East Los Angeles.
-From tacos of all kinds to old-school Japanese fare, here now are 17 essential restaurants on the Eastside of Los Angeles.Read More
+From tacos of all kinds to old-school Japanese or Korean hot dogs, here now are 15 essential restaurants on the Eastside of Los Angeles.Read More

 Where to eat in Lincoln Heights, El Sereno, Boyle Heights, City Terrace, and East LA